ptrrr1/tui-markdown-editor/README.md

 # Markown Editor w/ TUI

-This project is going through it's third rewrite.
-It aims to be a tool that allows me to quickly create and write makrdown files, wherever, whenever.
+This project aims to be a tool that allows me to quickly create and write makrdown files, wherever, whenever.
 I dislike having to navigate to where the file is, i want to press some shortcuts, type the software, folder and file's name in the termninal and be read to edit it.\
 Beyond this, it's also a test of my current capabilities as a developer.
 My goal is to build all the basic components that would compose a text editor, plus some QOL tools and/or systems.